MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 It is possible to create a new buffer policy by implementing ``ej.fp.widget.display.buffer.DisplayBufferPolicy``.

-The buffer policy is responsible of:
+The buffer policy is responsible for:

 - Allocating the necessary buffers, usually in ``setDisplayProperties(Widget, int, int, int)``: